anowell/maglev/README.md

 ## Status

-*Experimental, yet powering a production system*
+*Experimental: currently powering a pre-production system*

 The current focus is extracting patterns from our existing system and exploring experimental-level capabilities across these feature areas: